mircealungu/student-projects/writing_rules/README.md

-The following are rules that you have to respect before submitting any written work to me.
+The following are rules that you have to respect before submitting any written scientific work (to me, or to somebody else).

 * [Always Spellcheck Your Submission](./Always_Spellcheck_Your_Submission.md)
 * [Avoid Adjectives](./Avoid_Adjectives.md)